paladique/ignite-learning-paths-training/apps/apps30/README.md

 2. Create an In-portal HTTP Trigger (not the WebHook quick start, use "More templates...")
 3. Mention function security types and choose anonymous
 4. In another tab, open application insights (`-demo`) -> Live Metrics Stream (collapse outgoing requests and overall health)
-5. Hit the endpoint (either via Test or copy/paste URL, this is preferred so you can capture the endpoint) and show the live metric
+5. Hit the endpoint either via Test or copy/paste URL in a new tab and show the live metric on Live Metrics Stream.
+Copy/paste method is preferred so you can capture the endpoint and use in the command line.
-6. Point out the "servers" running
+6. Point out the "servers" running.
 7. Run `artillery quick --count 100 -n 100 {endpoint}`
-8. Show auto-scale working, response times, etc.
+8. Go back to Live Metrics Stream and show auto-scale working, response times, etc.

 ## Demo: Thumbnails with Functions